 Many unspoilt Cotswold towns and villages and the Regency spa town of Cheltenham are also close by.

 A cosy cottage, ideal for a romantic break away in the stunning Cotswolds, an Area of Outstanding Natural Beauty.

 All ground floor.
 One double bedroom with TV.
 Bathroom with bath, shower over, basin and WC.
-Open plan living area with kitchen, dining area and sitting area.
+Open plan living area with kitchen, dining area and sitting area with sofa bed.